 Is the world really a purposeless machine?
 Independent scientist Rupert Sheldrake challenges the orthodoxies of scientism.

 Sheldrake asks such "outlandish" questions as: could the Sun be conscious?
 He points out that these ideas simply aren't on the agenda of science, due to its unquestioned fundamental assumptions.
-Yet there are channeled messages by several people claiming to be acting as biological translation devices for star beings — such as Adronis, a 6th density star being from Sirius A, the brightest star in our night sky — thus seemingly (though unfalsifiably) providing an answer to that question.
+Yet there are channeled messages by several people claiming to be acting as biological translation devices for, among many other types of beings, star beings — such as Adronis, a 6th density being from the Sirius A star system, the brightest star in our night sky — thus seemingly (though unfalsifiably) providing an answer to that question.

 Sheldrake points out that the idea of "laws" in nature are an anthropocentric assumption, and further that philosophy of science says that "laws" can be seen as descriptions of regularities, and that evolving regularities make more sense in an evolving universe.
 Max Planck, the "father of quantum physics", put it most succinctly: